 As you can see from the above, there are multiple inter-related factors that must be considered.
 When normal mains variations are also taken into account, the number of possibilities increases dramatically.
 Fortunately, while there will always be errors and differences from the theoretical values, as long as the designer makes allowances the end result will still be satisfactory.
 The critical thing to be aware of is that things will almost never be as straightforward as they first appear.

-Note that Figure 1 does not show a final filter capacitor, however it must be understood that this is essential in most cases.
-It is not as effective as one might hope because it's in parallel with a low impedance zener diode, but it will reduce noise and provide instantaneous peak current which may be needed by some circuits.
+Note that Figure 1 shows a final filter capacitor, and this is essential in most cases.
+It is not as effective as one might hope because it's in parallel with a low impedance zener diode, but it will reduce noise a little and (more importantly) provide instantaneous peak current which may be needed by some circuits.
 In fact, very, very few regulators of any kind should be used without a reasonable capacitance at the output.
-10µF is generally sufficient, but higher values won't cause any problems in most cases.
+10µF is often sufficient, but higher values won't cause any problems in most cases.

 A basic discrete regulator is shown below.
 This used to be a very common circuit before the advent of 3-terminal IC regulators.
 Performance can be quite good, but it is not a precision regulator by any means.
 Several cunning additions are made to the most basic form of the circuit, and these are described below.
 The transformer and bridge rectifier are exactly the same as used for Figure 1.
 C4 will often be needed to prevent high frequency oscillation, and it's value will normally be somewhere between 47pF and 1nF.
 Higher values will slow the circuit, and it may not be able to respond quickly enough for fast load changes (poor transient response).